Latest sex accusation against Trump lands with a thud

 Nearly a week after the latest sexual misconduct accusation against President Donald Trump, the story has largely landed with a thud.

-Some see the muted response to author E. Jean Carroll’s account of Trump assaulting her in a department store dressing room more than two decades ago as yet another example of the divisive Politics of Trump: Those who support him dismiss it as fake news.
+Some see the muted response to author E. Jean Carroll’s allegation of Trump assaulting her in a department store dressing room more than two decades ago as yet another example of the divisive Politics of Trump: Those who support him dismiss it as fake news.
 Those against him see it as confirmation of what they knew all along.

 “Essentially, you’re either for him or against him, and if you’re for him, it doesn’t matter what he’s done,” said Larry Sabato, who directs the University of Virginia’s Center for Politics.
 “It really is remarkable.
 He simply is exempt from the rules everyone else must obey.”